dylanrandle/dylanrandle.github.io/index.md

 ![headshot](pics/headshot.jpg)

-My name is Dylan Randle and I am currently studying for my masters in Data Science at Harvard University, in the school of Engineering & Applied Sciences.
+My name is Dylan Randle and I am currently studying for my masters in Data Science at Harvard University, in the School of Engineering & Applied Sciences.
 This summer, I will be interning with Amazon Robotics, where I hope to learn about the use of data science to analyze and predict performance in Amazon's robotics-driven fulfillment centers, at massive scale.
 I am also conducting research in physics-aware machine learning methods with applications to turbulence modeling under the